 Is Avocado Mattress Non-Toxic?

-If you're shopping for a genuinely non-toxic mattress, Avocado checks out.
-The non-toxic question is actually the easy part.
-The harder question is whether it's worth the price — and that's where things get interesting.
+If you’re shopping for a genuinely non-toxic mattress, Avocado checks out.
+The non-toxic part is actually the easy question.
+The harder one is whether it’s worth what they charge.

 The Lawsuit (Yes, Really)

-In April 2023 a class action was filed against Avocado alleging their latex mattresses contained synthetic and toxic chemicals — basically that the "organic" and "non-toxic" marketing was misleading.
-Plaintiffs had lab testing done and claimed to find a list of chemicals that had no business being in a certified organic product.
+In April 2023, a class action was filed against Avocado alleging that their latex mattresses contained synthetic and toxic chemicals, basically arguing that the “organic” and “non-toxic” marketing was misleading.

 Is Avocado Worth the Price?